 As well as neuro-physical process that are mostly unconscious, including modes of

-- Feeling arousal/pleasure, vitality, enthusiasm, motivation (libidinal attachments and desires)
+- Feeling arousal/pleasure, vitality, enthusiasm, motivation, inspiration (libidinal attachments and desires)

 - And our fears, insecurities, anxieties, negations, delusions and denials (shadows)